When Normality Tests Detect Equilibrium Distributions of Finite N-Body Systems: Simulation results

 \section{Simulation results}

-We summarise the empirical findings in Table~\ref{tab:full_power_map} (full $N,n$ grid) and Table~\ref{tab:sample_size_scan} ($N=20$ size-scan).
+We summarise the empirical findings in Table~\ref{tab:summary_power} (selected $N,n$ grid) and Table~\ref{tab:sample_size_scan} ($N=20$ size-scan).
+The complete dataset covering the full $(N,n)$ grid is provided in Table~\ref{tab:merged_power_map} in the Appendix.
 Three questions guide the discussion: \textit{(i)} Do goodness-of-fit tests respect the nominal $\alpha=0.05$ size? \textit{(ii)} How does power vary with the finite-$N$ parameter? \textit{(iii)} How much data are required once the distribution is nearly Gaussian?